23/09/2021 09:42:00

 Scope:

-We are pleased to announce a special session on Quantum Computing as part of the SOCO 2024.
 The rapid advancement of quantum technologies has sparked significant interest and innovation in the field of quantum computing, promising groundbreaking applications across various domains.
 This special session aims to bring together researchers, practitioners, and enthusiasts from academia and industry to discuss the latest developments, challenges, and opportunities in quantum computing.
 We invite researchers and practitioners to submit high-quality papers presenting original research, case studies, and innovative applications related to quantum computing.
-Topics of interest for this special session include (but are not limited to:

 • Quantum algorithms and applications